Saifullah041/Cyber-Progress/README.md

 ### 📝 Thoughts & Insights:
 I made handwritten notes in a register to remember all the information.
 Thankfully, it was not a lot to take in, as I come from an IT background, it is easier for me to grasp these fundamental concepts.
-I also covered objective 1.3, "Change Management", however, it has not solidified in my mind yet, for I have not jotted down my notes.
+I also covered objective 1.3, "Change Management"; however, it has not solidified in my mind yet, for I have not jotted down my notes.
 I plan to do that tomorrow.

 One thing that I noticed while studying these concepts is how closely some of them are related to business.
 As I have studied business studies in both my O and A levels, I was reminded of business concepts a lot.
 I am glad that these terms and concepts are not entirely new to me, and its making for speedy progress!
 That is only till I reach the more technical stuff and practical stuff😅.